Andrettin/Wyrmsun/readme.txt

 * Abilities
 - Increased Barkskin's armor bonus from 2 to 4.

+* Items
+- Added the Composite Bow and Longbow items, which are equippable by archers.

+* Miscellaneous
+- Fixed crash when changing resolution.

 * Units
 - Archers and scouts now have a sight range of 6 rather than 5.